zaiinhs/zaiinhs/README.md

-Hi, call me Zain! i am currently a student at [UNUJA](https://www.unuja.ac.id/) majoring in Informatics.
+Hi, call me <b>Zain</b>! i am currently a student at [UNUJA](https://www.unuja.ac.id/) majoring in Informatics.
 My daily activities during this pandemic are more often spent at home, such as learning programming, helping with housework, and every day I definitely spend time in the afternoon to exercise.

-Nice to meet you!
+<b>Nice to meet you!</b>

 <p align="center">
 <!-- <h3>Links</h3>